-In Part A, they will develop a comprehensive list of ten (10) different concerns/issues/problems that are related to a minimum of five (5) different course concepts.
+In Part A, they will develop a comprehensive list of ten (10) different concerns/issues/problems that are related to a minimum of five (5) different NURS 2000 concepts.
 The concerns/issues/problems must include the cause, (e.g., fatigue as a result of nutritional deficiency and blood loss during surgery).
-They will identify a method of validating these issues, concerns and/or problems then hand in this part of the exam to the tutor.
+They will identify a method of validating (identifying if a problem does exist) these issues, concerns and/or problems then hand in this part of the exam to the tutor.
 The student will record on carbonless paper so they may have a copy of this exam for the next part.
 This part of the exam will count for 10 marks.